How Much Does Central Air Conditioning Cost?developer2022-12-21T10:37:43-05:00

 The best cooling unit for your home will be the most energy efficient and the least expensive to run.
-Home air conditioner professionals help determine this factor in their load calculations, but the next step is looking at the energy efficiency ration (EER) and seasonal energy efficiency ration (SEER) ratings of cooling units.
+Home air conditioner professionals help determine this factor in their load calculations, but the next step is looking at the energy efficiency ratio (EER) and seasonal energy efficiency ratio (SEER) ratings of cooling units.
 Here’s what you need to know about these two units of efficiency.

 An EER certifies the cooling efficiency of HVAC units.
 It’s calculated by the rate of the cooling in British thermal units (BTUs) per hour and divided by the rate of energy input in watts at a specific temperature.
 The calculation goes as BTUH/WATT at dry bulb (db) versus wet bulb (wb) temperatures.
 The optimal rating for a cooling unit is about 80db/67wb inside and 95db/75wb outside.

 An air conditioning system’s SEER is especially important if you live in a climate that changes temperature dramatically.
 The SEER is determined by the cooling output during the winter divided by its electric input during the winter.
 The higher the SEER rating, the more efficient it will be.
 Cooling units specifically must have a minimum SEER of 13 as of January 2006, according to U.S. standards, so if you live in a home with a system installed before then, consider having it replaced.
 SEER 13 units increase home efficiency by 30 percent.

 Air Conditioning Installation Cost Factors